Synteraction-Lab/PilotAR/README.md

    4. Once you finish one session, you can click ``Stop``.
    5. You can modify the ``Participant & Session ID`` and click ``Start`` again to start new session.
 4. You can then analyze the recordings after pilot.
 The program will automatically pop up the analyzer.
-You can also click the `Analyzer` in the top panel to open the analyzer's window.
+   - You can also click the `Analyzer` in the top panel to open the analyzer's window.
+5. To run PilotAR as an (independent) video analyzer/annotator, open the `Analyzer`, and then select the ``Create new`` option in the dropdown menu for ``Participant & Session ID``.

 ### On Your HoloLens
 1. Open the browser and join a Google Meet (we suggest you save this link to the bookmarks).
 2. Turn on the Speaker and turn off the camera in the Google Meet.
 3. Change the Google Meet layout to enable your PC's shared screen can be full-sized display on the HoloLens.

 ## Known Issues & Solutions
 - ``AttributeError: CFMachPortCreateRunLoopSource``